openrndr/openrndr-guide/docs/advancedDrawing/colorbuffers.markdown

 cb.saveToFile(File("output.jpg"))
 ```

-When repeteadly saving color buffers asynchronously (the default) it is possible to run out
+When repeatedly saving color buffers asynchronously (the default) it is possible to run out
 of memory.
-This can happen if the software can not keep up saving files at the requested rate.
+This can happen if the software can not save images at the requested frame rate.
 In such situations we can either set `async = false` in `saveToFile()` or avoid `saveToFile` and use the
 [VideoWriter](https://guide.openrndr.org/videos/writingToVideoFiles.html#writing-to-video-using-render-targets)
 together with [pngSequence](https://github.com/openrndr/orx/tree/master/orx-jvm/orx-video-profiles#png-sequence)